hvelarde/qa/README.rst

     increasingly important with the arrive of Plone 4.3.

 `zptlint`_
-    Runs the Zope Page Template parser and output errors.
+    Runs the `Zope Page Templates`_ parser and output errors.

 Mostly Harmless
 ---------------